Fournette leads Jags’ 26-24 comeback over Broncos

 After Denver went three-and-out, Fournette reeled off his 81-yard run, setting up tight end James O’Shaughnessy’s 18-yard TD grab that put the Jaguars ahead 20-17.

-The Jaguars ate up another seven minutes in going 78 yards in 13 plays to push their lead to 23-17 on Lambo’s 34-yarder with 2:54 left.

-Rookie tight end Noah Fant scored his first career TD on a 25-yard catch-and-run dumpoff from Flacco, who also hit Sutton for a first-half TD.
+Rookie tight end Noah Fant scored his first career TD on a 25-yard catch-and-run dumpoff from Flacco, and undrafted rookie pass rusher Malik Reed recorded his first sack.

 INJURIES:

-Broncos ILB Josey Jewell aggravated a hamstring injury in the second quarter and was done for the day.
+Broncos ILB Josey Jewell aggravated a hamstring injury in the second quarter.

 UP NEXT